the-teachingRSE-project/competencies/competencies.md

 (**Career level**).
 However, some knowledge of software and data processing is required at all academic levels and for all positions (**Academic Progression/better title**).
-The relative importance of the skills and competencies also depend on the size of the RSE team (**Project team size**).
+The relative importance of the skills and competencies also depends on the size of the RSE team (**Project team size**).
 Finally, different sets of skills are emphasised in the different RSE specialisations (**RSE specialisations**).